-[Nominating Committee] Purpose and Authority, The Nominating Committee deliberates matters related to human resources at the director and executive officer level, etc. and determined the content of proposals submitted to the general meeting of shareholders in relation to the appointment and dismissal of directors.
+[Nonlinating Contin nteej Purpose and Authority, etc. The Nominating Committee deliberates matters related to human resources at the director and executive officer level, and determined the content of proposals submitted to the general meeting of shareholders in relation to the appointment and dismissal of directors.
 The Nomination Committee shall consist of at least three members selected from among Directors by the Board of Directors, and the majority shall be independent outside directors.
 In addition, the chairperson shall be an independent outside directors.
-In considering the plan for the composition of the Board of Directors, the Nominating Committee updated a matrix of Considerations for the fiscal year ended the experience and knowledge required of our directors.
-March 31, 2023 Regarding the selection of candidates for Directors, outside consultants were used, and deliberations and interviews were conducted according to the selection criteria after considering the composition of Olympus's Board of Directors.
+Considerations for the fiscal year ended March 31, 2023 In considering the plan for the composition of the Board of Directors, the Nominating Committee updated a matrix of the experience and knowledge required of our directors.
+Regarding the selection of candidates for Directors, outside consultants were used, and deliberations and interviews were conducted according to the selection criteria after considering the composition of Olympus's Board of Directors.
 Regarding the selection plan for executive officers, the Nominating Committee discussed their suitability and made decisions after a year-long evaluation and selection process.
 Regarding the succession plan for executive officers, the Nominating Committee discussed whether the candidates possessed the desired experience and knowledge in accordance with expected roles in the execution of duties at Olympus.
-Number of meetings 17 held
+Number of meetings held 17